Food & Wine

 Chef Shelagh Mullen in apron outside in front of barn

-Chef Shelagh Mullen
+Chef Shelagh Geraghty Mullen

 Culinary Program Lead at the Farm at the Arb

-Chef Shelagh Mullen comes to the Arboretum from the private sector where she has spent the past 18 years teaching cooking classes and leading culinary tours of the “Emerald Isle,” Ireland.
+Chef Shelagh Geraghty Mullen comes to the Arboretum from the private sector where she has spent the past 18 years teaching cooking classes and leading culinary tours of the “Emerald Isle,” Ireland.
 She has a rich background in event planning and recipe development which has prepared her well for her new chapter at the Arboretum.
 Chef Shelagh hopes to reach as many guests as possible to share the joy of preparing seasonably wholesome meals.
 Shelagh calls herself a “food designer,” reflecting her belief that food is central to both business and life.